LSLarose/player-test-assignment-answer/README.md

 This confirmed my choice and I started doing the tutorials, slowly customizing the code to provide the intended functionnalities

 Assumptions:
+ - The tool is expected to be an http/s server as it will be pinged every 15 minute by active clients
  - This tool's final environment would be the cloud

 How to "use" this tool